Setup Guide for Office 365 provisioning | Microsoft 365 Provisioning

 - Once completed, the authorized domain names will be displayed below the Office 365 Tenant ID option.
 Then, click Save and Next.

-- In the Attributes tab, by default, Full Name, Username, Email, First Name, Last Name and GUID are filled.
-Click Save and Next.
+- In the Attributes tab, the following attributes are populated by default: Full Name, Username, Email, First Name, and Last Name.

 -